 Because it’s important not to ever swallow mouthwash, we recommend that parents only allow children older than age 6 to use it.
 In any case, children should not use it until they can spit it out properly.

-Can I safely use mouthwash with dentures, implants, and ALF appliances?
+Can I safely use mouthwash with dentures and implants?

 If you wear dentures, remove them before you use any mouthwash.
 Always clean your dentures separately as directed by your dentist.
-Using an over-the-counter mouth rinse with implants and ALF appliances does not present any risk.
+Using an over-the-counter mouth rinse with implants does not present any risk.

 How often should I use mouthwash?